teia-community/teia-docs/wiki/Home.md

 Welcome to the [teia.art](https://teia.art/) wiki!

-> We are in the process of moving docs to their new home at: https://docs.teia.art
+> You will find some more docs at: https://docs.teia.art

 > We will continue to use this wiki as a place for drafting and revising docs published there.